MushroomRL/mushroom-rl/docs/source/mushroom.agent_environment_interface.rst

 Environment
 -----------

-Mushroom provides several implementation of well known benchmarks with both continuous and discrete action spaces.
+MushroomRL provides several implementation of well known benchmarks with both continuous and discrete action spaces.

 To implement a new environment, it is mandatory to use the following interface:

-.. automodule:: mushroom.environments.environment
+.. automodule:: mushroom_rl.environments.environment
     :members:
     :private-members:
     :inherited-members: